top of page

 Skechers: Is it an overlooked company?

-Skechers is a company I first became interested in when I attended the Phil Town workshop years ago.
+Skechers is a company that first caught my interest when I attended the Phil Town workshop years ago.
 It has been on my watchlist ever since.
-I believe it is often an overlooked company because they have consistently delivered higher gross profit margins compared to a company like Nike.
+I believe this company is often overlooked because they have consistently delivered higher gross profit margins compared to a company like Nike.
 I decided that now was the time to take a fresh look at Skechers.

 This is not a financial advice.
 I am not a financial advisor and I only do these post in order to do my own analysis and elaborate about my decisions, especially for my copiers and followers.
 If you consider investing in any of the ideas I present, you should do your own research or contact a professional financial advisor, as all investing comes with a risk of losing money.
 You are also more than welcome to copy me.